slviajero/tinybasic/README.md

 Programs are always fully tokenized at input.
 This includes keywords, numbers, strings and variables names.
 No lexical analysis is done or needed at runtime.
 The stored BASIC program resembles more a byte code language than a stored interpreter code.
 This is the concept Steve Wozniak used on the Apple 1.

-The core interpreter loop runs at approximately one token every 7 microseconds on an Arduino UNO.
-On an ESP it runs at 1.4 microseconds per token.
+The core interpreter loop runs at approximately one token every 40 microseconds on an Arduino.
+ESP are a bit faster but not much as the memory bandwidth limits the performance in the loop.
+ESPs are much faster in calulations, though.

 For further information, please look at: https://github.com/slviajero/tinybasic/wiki